mozilla/releasewarrior/releases/devedition-devedition-56.0b12.md

 - jlorenzo: One balrog submission task failed: Timeout to connect to balrogVpnProxy.
 Reran task.
 It passed
 - jlorenzo: A dozen balrog submission tasks failed because Balrog returned 400: 'Failed to update row, old_data_version doesn't match current data_version'.
 Reran all tasks and they passed.
 - jlorenzo: Because of issues above, cdntest email went out before Balrog got all mar info uploaded.
+- nthomas: Reran final verification once all data was in Balrog to get it green